cs3216team8/groupbuyapp/DEVELOPMENT.md

 1. Obtain `google.services.json` and `api_keys.dart` from one of our developers
 1. Add `google.services.json` to `groupbuyapp/android/app` directory
 1. Add `api_keys.dart` to `groupbuyapp/lib/CONFIDENTIAL` directory
 1. You're ready to go!
-Run the application
+Run the application from your code editor